ckrickyh/bootcamp-finialProject/readme.md

 3. User Interface: This microservice provides a front-end interface for data visualization, utilizing the ECharts library for interactive and dynamic charts.
 This allows users to effectively analyze and interpret stock data.

 Docker-Compose manages the connections between the Dockerfiles of three microservices.
 During app development, Postman is utilized to test their functionality.
 JSON acts as a common data format, enabling seamless communication among the services.
 Each microservice transforms data transfer objects into entities for database interactions.
-Port 8102 is exposed for external access, while port 8092 is designated for internal communication.
+Port 8102 is exposed for external access, while port 8092 is designated for internal micro-service communication.

 This microservices architecture is vital because it allows changes to one service without impacting the others.
 For example, switching the data source from Finnhub to Yahoo or updating the user interface does not affect the other microservices.